 Most of the site is graded to a maximum of 5% grade.
-Grading the site in this way encourages walkability and accessibility for the senior residents, which further encourages community.
+Grading the site in this way encourages walkability and accessibility for the senior residents, further encouraging community.
 A grade of 5% or lower is considered relatively flat and easily navigated by those with mobility issues or mobility impairments.